Posted by Kindra K., Marketing Coordinator

 March 26, 2019

 Growing pains are normal.
 As you move from a small family-run business to a more established organization, you’re bound to encounter some hiccups.
 Just as Tony Perrigan did.
-Tony is an electrician in Oklahoma who runs ACE Electrical Services.
+Tony is an electrician in Oklahoma who runs Ace Electrical Services.
 His team works on high-end projects with sensitive data.
 As his business graduated from a family business to outside hires, he almost learned the hard way what happens when you don’t have an employee handbook.

-Employee handbooks are great for workers, but they also protect the company.
+Employee handbooks are great for employees, but they also protect the company.
 For Tony, who didn’t have a handbook in place when an employee was fired for multiple absences, a written termination policy would have saved him some trouble.
 But more on that in a minute.

 Learning how to write an employee handbook for a small business takes a bit of planning, but the payoff is worth it.
 Are your internal policies enshrined in an official manual?
 If they’re not, you could wind up in a tough position.